wdi-hk-sep-2014/notes/phase-1/lessons/1st-pass/05-jquery.md

 ## Successful Completion

 - You are able to update the background color randomly by clicking a button.
+- You are able to convert JavaScript to CoffeeScript version

 ## Reference Links